0xCatphish/Dvorak-Qwerty-Programming/README.md

 As a high school student that enjoys programming and guitar, I am very prone to repetitive strain injuries.
 I switched to Dvorak looking for ergonomics... and maybe it helped?
 Anyways, a common annoyance for Dvorak users is not having qwerty shortcuts.
-This keyboard layout does not utilize drivers like the original and works natively as well as functioning the same.
+This keyboard layout does not utilize drivers like the original, works natively, and functions the same.
 Creator of the original Programmer Dvorak: https://www.kaufmann.no/roland/dvorak/

 My creation is Programmer Dvorak with qwerty shortcuts.
 I made this because no one else did and I wanted one.
 CTRL, ALT, and WIN all work with qwerty shortcuts.